John Singer Sargent: Move to England

 Back in London, Sargent was quickly busy again.
 His working methods were by then well-established, following many of the steps employed by other master portrait painters before him.
 After securing a commission through negotiations which he carried out, Sargent would visit the client's home to see where the painting was to hang.
 He would often review a client's wardrobe to pick suitable attire.
 Some portraits were done in the client's home, but more often in his studio, which was well-stocked with furniture and background materials he chose for proper effect.
 He usually required eight to ten sittings from his clients, although he would try to capture the face in one sitting.
 He usually kept up pleasant conversation and sometimes he would take a break and play the piano for his sitter.
 Sargent seldom used pencil or oil sketches, and instead laid down oil paint directly.
 Finally, he would select an appropriate frame.

-Sargent had no assistants; he handled all the tasks, such as preparing his canvases, varnishing the painting, arranging for photography, shipping, and documentation.
+The range of pigments regularly used by Sargent were: "Mars yellow (a synthetic iron oxide) and cadmium yellow; viridian and emerald green, sometimes mixed; vermillion and Mars red, both alone and mixed; madder; synthetic ultramarine or cobalt blue; and ivory black, sienna and Mars brown".
+Sargent had no assistants.
+He handled all the tasks, such as preparing his canvases, varnishing the painting, arranging for photography, shipping, and documentation.
 He commanded about $5,000 per portrait, or about $130,000 in current dollars.
 Some American clients traveled to London at their own expense to have Sargent paint their portrait.

 Around 1890, Sargent painted two daring non-commissioned portraits as show pieces—one of actress Ellen Terry as Lady Macbeth and one of the popular Spanish dancer La Carmencita.
 Sargent was elected an associate of the Royal Academy, and was made a full member three years later.

 In the 1890s, he averaged fourteen portrait commissions per year, none more beautiful than the genteel Lady Agnew of Lochnaw, 1892.
 His portrait of Mrs. Hugh Hammersley (Mrs. Hugh Hammersley, 1892) was equally well received for its lively depiction of one of London's most notable hostesses.
 As a portrait painter in the grand manner, Sargent had unmatched success; he portrayed subjects who were at once ennobled and often possessed of nervous energy.
-Sargent was referred to as "the Van Dyck of our times."
+Sargent was referred to as "the Van Dyck of our times".

 Although Sargent was an American expatriate, he returned to the United States many times, often to answer the demand for commissioned portraits.
 Sargent exhibited nine of his portraits in the Palace of Fine Arts at the 1893 World's Columbian Exposition in Chicago.